-Way back in November, while insanely sleep-deprived while caring for a one-month-old, I made a fateful—and you might say crazy—decision: I decided to take a crack at writing a novel.
+Way back in November 2021, while insanely sleep-deprived from caring for a one-month-old, I made a fateful—and you might say crazy—decision: I decided to take a crack at writing a novel.

 This was far from my first attempt at writing a novel.
 My computer’s hard drive is littered with abandoned first drafts I had every intention of finishing.
 I can come up with ideas at the drop of a hat, but following through on those ideas has always been a struggle for me.
 This time, something was different.

 Every day in the month of November, I wrote.
 And I don’t mean I sat down at my computer with a steaming mug of tea and no distractions while I worked on my masterpiece.
 I was working full-time, caring for my newborn daughter, and supporting my exhausted spouse as we survived the early days of parenthood.
 There was no extra time for this creative endeavor.
 So, I wrote in the middle of the night while rocking a baby to sleep, tapping a story out one-handed on my phone in the dark at 3 a.m., and praying to the autocorrect gods that my words would be intelligible in the morning.

 November came and went.
 I kept writing.
 The Google Doc I was working in groaned under the stress as the novel grew.
 Soon, the app was crashing every third or fourth time I opened it.
 But I pressed on, determined to see the project through.

 In February of 2022, my wife went back to work and I took leave to spend time with our daughter.
 So, nap time became writing time.
 In between juggling parenting and housework, while making sure the dog was getting her walks and putting out a fiction podcast, I soldiered on.